-Therefore, although parameter functions, user-specified noise generation functions, and
+Therefore, although parameter functions, user-specified noise generation

-at the same initial time and state (
+and are validated at the same initial time and state (

-obj.StartState), parameter functions are not
+obj.StartState), parameter functions are

 In most applications in which you specify parameters as functions, they are simple, deterministic functions of time and/or state.
 There is no need to count periods, count trials, or otherwise accumulate information or synchronize time.

 However, if parameter functions require more sophisticated bookkeeping,

 the correct way to determine when a simulation has begun (or equivalently,